kpotschi/bingo/README.md

 the app is not perfect at this point. due to time constraints I haven't fully figured out the following parts

-- the responsiveness is not truly smart
+- the responsiveness is not truly great - out of shape boxes on small screens
-- no accessability features added
+- no accessibility features added
 - color contrasts might be weird
 - i'm sure there's ways to shorten the code
 - could refactor stylesheets to SASS and BEM naming

+## roadmap

+- could include localstorage logic

 ## what i'm happy about